Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Minimally Invasive Surgery

-This technique uses a smaller incision and protects surrounding tissues.
-The implant is the same, but the path to the joint is gentler.
+This approach works through a smaller incision while protecting surrounding tissues.
+The implant is the same, the pathway to the joint changes.

 Read More: Robotic Joint Replacement Surgery in Bangalore